strategicdata/pmhc-mds-spec/doc/user-documentation/reporting.rst

 Key specifications:

-* A Practitioner is defined as 'active' and in-scope for this report if they have recorded one or more Service Contacts in the period.
+* A Practitioner is defined as 'active' and in-scope for this report if they have recorded one or more Service Contacts in the period
-* Service Contacts flagged as ‘No Show’ are not included for this purpose.
+* Service Contacts flagged as ‘No Show’ are not included for this purpose

 .. _category-c: